LucasGasque/sales-manager-3000/README.md

 # ✅ Project Description

-Simple terminal application to where sellers can register their sales and the manager can see the ranked consolidated list of the sales.
+Simple terminal application where sellers can register their sales and the manager can see the ranked consolidated list of the sales.

 # ✅ Features